steffriedrichs/git_project/README.md

 ## React Piano

-this application allows you to play the piano in your browser.
-I simulates all 88 black and white keys of a real piano and allows you not only to play but also record and replay yor favorite songs.
+this application allows you to play the piano in your browser!

+I simulates all 88 black and white keys of a piano keyboard with their corresponding sounds.
+Songs may not only be played in the application, but also be recorded and replayed.

 Live version available here: